Identification, Images, & Information

 Romalea guttata (C. Stoll) Vickery & D.K.M.
 Kevan, 1983

 The name Romalea microptera was granted the status of nomen protectum by the commision on zoological nomenclature--this would gives it official status as the valid name.
 (This is also the name used by Orthoptera Species File.)
-The names guttatus & reticulatus have been given the status of nomen obliteratum, which makes them officially unavailable for use.
+The names guttatus & reticulatus have been given the status of nomen oblitum, which makes them officially unavailable for use.

 Explanation of Names

-Common name lubber means "a clumsy or lazy person" (from Middle English lobre meaning lazy, or lout, related to lob).
+Common name Lubber means "a clumsy or lazy person" (from Middle English lobre meaning lazy, or lout, related to lob).
 The use for this grasshopper likely refers to their slow movements--with ample chemical defenses, this grasshopper does not need to move quickly.

 Size